akkarachaiwangcharoensap/CMPT-1105-python-writing-and-reading-file-gui/README.md

-# Cmpt 1105 Python Writing And Reading File GUI
+# CMPT 1105 Python Writing And Reading File GUI

 ## Lab A
 Writing to a file.